kherP/gajira-find-issue-key/README.md

 - `from` - Find from predefined place (should be either 'branch', or 'commits')

 ### Outputs
-- `issues` - Key of the found issue
+- `issue` - Key of the found issue

 ### Reads fields from config file at $HOME/jira/config.yml
 - None